Please join us this Sunday for worship

 925 Hwy 221 North, Rutherfordton NC 28139

-A friendly welcome awaits you here at the Rutherford Church of Christ regardless of your race, religion, education, economic standing, or station in life.
+The Rutherford Church of Christ welcomes you here regardless of your race, religion, education, or station in life.
 You will never be singled out or pressured in any manner.
-If you have NEVER attended any church, or if you have attended some church for MANY YEARS, or if you have simply been visiting various churches, we invite you to visit us, and investigate Christ’s church.
+If you have NEVER attended any church we invite you to visit us.
+If you have attended some church for MANY YEARS, we ask that you investigate the church of Christ.
+If you have been visiting various churches, we invite you to visit us, and investigate Christ’s church.
 A friendly welcome awaits you.

-Worshiping and serving God in complete harmony with His word (the Holy Bible) is the focused priority of the Rutherford Church of Christ.
+Worshiping and serving God in complete harmony with His word (the Holy Bible) is our focused priority.

 Sunday School 9:30 a.m.

-Classes provided for all age groups (Cradle Roll to Adults) on Sunday mornings and Wednesday nights at the Rutherford Church of Christ.
+We provide classes for all age groups (Cradle Roll to Adults) each Sunday morning and Wednesday night.

 Sunday Worship Services (10:30 a.m. and 6:00 p.m.)

-All services of the Rutherford Church of Christ are conducted in a reverent and orderly manner.
-Every Sunday our worship service consists of a capella congregational singing, fervent prayers from the heart led by the men of the congregation, the Lord’s Supper, free-will offerings for helping the needy, edifying the saints and saving the lost; and a sermon by our evangelist from God’s word (the Holy Bible).
+Each service of the Rutherford Church of Christ is conducted in a reverent and orderly manner.
+Every Sunday our worship service consists of a Capella congregational singing, fervent prayers from the heart led by the men.
+The Lord’s Supper is served every Sunday.
+We give free-will offerings to help the needy, edify the saints, and save the lost.
+A sermon is delivered by our evangelist from God’s word (the Holy Bible).

 Wednesday Bible Study 7:00 p.m.